thindil/steamsky/bin/doc/MODDING.md

-      members cannot become ill, no disease event for this faction, `nofatigue` faction members don't get tired so, they can't rest and regenerate health, `nomorale` faction members don't have morale (and bonuses from it), `naturalarmor` faction members get half of damage in melee combat.
+      members cannot become ill, no disease event for this faction, `nofatigue` faction members don't get tired so, they can't rest and regenerate health, `nomorale` faction members don't have morale (and bonuses from it), `naturalarmor` faction members get half of damage in melee combat, `toxicattack` faction members do more damage when attack without weapon to enemies who are not resistant to diseases (factions without `diseaseimmune` flag).
     - Optional attribute `action`: what to do with this flag.
 Possible values
       are: "add" (add this flag, default option) or "remove" (remove this flag).